SeatizenDOI/DinoVdeau/README.md

 This repository contains all necessary components for training and evaluating DinoVd'eau model, a deep learning model fine-tuned for underwater multilabel image classification.
 It leverages the dinov2 architecture and is customized for high precision in identifying diverse marine species.

 A demo of the model can be found <a href="https://huggingface.co/spaces/lombardata/Victor_DinoVdEau_Image_Classification">here</a>.

+It is a slightly adapted version of the original [DINOv2](https://arxiv.org/abs/2304.07193), GitHub [repository](https://github.com/facebookresearch/dinov2/).

 ## Project Structure